TippyLion28/PyFlyff/README.md

 #  Donations

-I didn't think of receiving donates for this, since I just like to code as a hobby, but if you want to tip me I would love some ADA Cardano cryptocurrency :)
+I didn't think of receiving donates for this, since I just like to code as a hobby, but since someone asked if they could donate something for me, here is my Cardano address if you would like to give me some ADA cryptocurrency :)

 Here is my address: addr1q9ez0lgwrult58fcm2x7wh0d62v20gtpxh7szlly2zsn75kgga3cu427gtnywnn60jcuaj7r2tnqp6ltj7atveyta53seegl5t